Louise Harnby | Crime Fiction and Thriller Editor

 Commonly understood descriptors can be useful when thinking about pain writing.
 Semino references the 1971 McGill Pain Questionnaire and summarizes author Ronald Melzack’s categorization as follows:

-The first way in which you might use this table is to apply the descriptors to your writing of a character’s pain.
+The first way in which you might use the list above is to apply the descriptors to your writing of a character’s pain.
 These can help you with the shape and movement of it.

 Here's a fine example cited by Susannah Mintz.
 It's a scene from Sharon Cameron's Beautiful Work, where the narrator, Anna, says of her pain: